AntonioST/NeuroCarto/doc/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to ChmapEditor's documentation!
+Welcome to NeuraCarto's documentation!
 =======================================

-Neuropixels channelmap editor is an editor for generate a custom channelmap from a given electrode-density blueprint.
+NeuraCarto is a neural probe channel map editor for the Neuropixels probe family.
+It allows user to create a blueprint for arranging electrodes in a desired density and generate a custom channel map.

 Features
 --------